mtgjson/mtgjson-website/docs/abstract-models/all-prices/README.md

 # All Prices

-The All Prices abstract data model describes a list of card prices based on MTGJSON Card UUID.
+The All Prices abstract Data Model describes a list of card prices based on MTGJSON Card UUID.

 **Parent file:** [AllPrices](/downloads/all-files/#allprices)
 **Parent property:** `data`